niasmeadows/nf_hw2/README.md

    ```

 ## WHATS COMING OUT
-The workflow will produce trimmed and assembled fasta files for each pair of reads.
-These files can be found in the specified output directory.
+The workflow will produce assembled fasta files, MLST summary files and quality assessment reports for each pair of reads.
+These files can be found in the specified output directory or base directory.